storj/storj/docs/design/multipart-upload.md

 1. starts a new multipart upload,
 2. the upload data is split into multiple parts,
 3. for each part: send the part,
-4. calls complete multipart upload, or
+4. calls "complete multipart upload," or
-5. alternatively, calls cancel multipart upload.
+5. alternatively, calls "cancel multipart upload."

 There are a few important things we must keep in mind: